 South Korean restaurants serve this dish with the tentacles still moving.
 Chefs cut a small octopus into pieces, season them lightly, and send them to the table while the suction cups remain active.
 The hazard is mechanical rather than chemical.
 Those suction cups stick to the inside of your throat if you do not chew thoroughly.

 Around six people choke to death on sannakji each year, according to estimates from food publications.
 Diners often mix the octopus with rice to help it go down more smoothly, but the dish requires focused attention while eating.
-Emergency rooms occasionally treat people with tentacle fragments lodged in their airways.
-The texture and freshness appeal to adventurous eaters, though the novelty of a wriggling meal comes with obvious risks.

 5. Blood Clams